narenallam/OrderMatchingSystem/README.md

         Note: Even we have two order queues, one queue will always be empty(either buy or sell).
               Mather is being used by a single thread.
 When we have more cores available we can create thread-per-stock, and better through-put is possible by parallelizing.

-    Treading model:
+    Concurrency:
+        Application is designed in multi-threaded way.

+        Threading Model:
             * Used Producer - Consumer and Boss-Worker threading models
             * The design depends on 'which runs faster' strategy(Producer or Consumer).
             * In a typical trading system producer is always faster than the consumer
             * if procducer is taking X time and consumer is taking Y time to process, and X > Y, we create X/Y Producer threads, if those many processors are available.
             * 98% application logic is designed using lock-free concurrency.

-        * Memory pooling is used to reduce the memory allocation costs(boost::lockfree::spsc_queue)
+        There are 3 main treads:
+        1. orderProcess - Boss thread, which controls remaining 2 threads.
+        2. matchingProcess - Wroker(Consumer) thread,  this is where the business logic goes.
+        3. readerWriterProcess - Worker(Producer) thread, this thread provides data feed for matchingProcess.
+        4. Producer and Consumer threads are synchronized by using condition_variable(rare) and atomics(frequent)
+        5. Boss and Worker threads are synchronozed by using atomics<>

+        OrderMatching.cpp is the main source file which contains definitions for all of the above functionalities.

-        Note: I haven't taken the advantage of lock free, because only one thread is working on a orderqueue, as my laptop is dual core, but the memory-pooled concept of boost::lockfree::spsc_queue is utilized.
+        Note: I haven't completely taken the advantage of lock-free on orderqueue, because only one thread should be working on it, but the memory-pooled concept of boost::lockfree::spsc_queue is utilized.

     Scalability:

         As, the data structures are lock-free, and there is scope for high-scalability.

 ## Used concepts